Mesa CARES: Feeding Mesa

 Drive-through Food Distribution Program

-The City of Mesa partnered with United Food Bank to serve additional households through providing food directly to residents at contactless, drive-through distribution events.
+The City of Mesa partnered with United Food Bank to serve additional households through drive-through distribution events.
 The Mesa Convention Center, closed due to COVID-19, was mobilized as a food warehouse, packing and distribution facility.
-Food is provided by United Food Bank and consists of dry goods, dairy, meat and produce.
+Food was provided by United Food Bank consisting of dry goods, dairy, meat and produce.
 Beginning in April, City staff took on the roles of managing the packing and distribution efforts, with the support of volunteers and the Arizona National Guard.
 Distribution events were held twice weekly through June, and weekly thereafter.
 United Food Bank equates 1.2 pounds of food distributed to one meal.
-The amount and variety of food varies from week to week based on availability and funding.

 In addition, City of Mesa staff, displaced from their roles due to COVID-19 related closures, began supporting Midwest Food Bank, House of Refuge and numerous other Mesa-based not-for profit organizations.
 In Southeast Mesa, House of Refuge began twice-weekly food distribution events, supported by Midwest Food Bank and City of Mesa staff.